Robotino04/FleetLang/README.md

   "glspc.server.languageId": ["plaintext"], // can also be changed to any other filetype }
 ```

+> [!NOTE]
-**Note:** using FleetLS through VSCode isn't tested well and may not work as intended.
+> Using FleetLS through VSCode isn't tested well and may not work as intended.
 There may be an official extension in the future.